Research opportunities in basic science and discovery research

 Our Centre of Excellence at Manchester and UCL is driving innovative basic and translational research in lung cancer, and sets the global agenda for this hard-to-treat disease.

-This innovative collaboration with AstraZeneca's global biologics arm gives researchers access to MedImmune's antibody technology.
+This innovative collaboration with AstraZeneca's global biologics arm gives researchers access to cutting-edge antibody technology for use in research as well as therapeutic and diagnostic discovery.

 Our Research Funding Team can help you find the right support for your research.